Qiudy11/alx-system_engineering-devops/0x00-shell_basics/README.md

-$pwd: scirpt that prints absolute pathway of the current working directory
-$(ls) :displays the contents list of your current directory
+echo "$pwd" : scirpt that prints absolute pathway of the current working directory echo "$(ls)" :displays the contents list of your current directory
-cd: chnages working directory to home directory :Displays current directory content in a long format
+cd: chnages working directory to home directory echo "$(ls -l)":Displays current directory content in a long format displays current diectory content including hidden files starting with .